peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoder encoder,
         string str);

-Converts a text string to a byte array using the given character encoder. hen reading the string, any unpaired surrogate characters are replaced ith the replacement character (U+FFFD), and when writing to the byte rray, any characters that can't be encoded are replaced with the byte x3f (the question mark character).
-In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoder and can be called as ollows:  `encoder.StringToBytes(str)` .
+Converts a text string to a byte array using the given character encoder. hen reading the string, any unpaired surrogate characters are replaced ith the replacement character (U+FFFD), and when writing to the byte rray, any characters that can't be encoded are replaced with the byte x3f (the question mark character).In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoder and can be called as ollows: `
+          encoder.StringToBytes(str)
+        ` .
 If the object's class already has a StringToBytes method with the ame parameters, that method takes precedence over this extension ethod.

 <b>Parameters:</b>